Nithish58/RISC/README.md

 Binsar:(by October 9th)
 Write tests for maploader, mapService
-Write possible tests for kanshav, and Bikash
+Write possible tests for Keshav, and Bikash
 Add Javadoc for Tests

 Jenny(By October 9th)